googleapis/java-bigtable-hbase/bigtable-hbase-1.x-parent/bigtable-hbase-1.x-shaded/README.md

 This artifact is used in situations where dependencies don't converge properly.
+One way to deal with the  problem of convergence is to use a shaded jar with package relocation.

+`bigtable-hbase` itself uses `hbase-shaded-client`, since `hbase-client` has dependencies which conflict with `bigtable-hbase`'s dependencies.

+Apache Beam is an example of complex convergence.
+The `bigtable-hbase` shaded artifacts work well there, and the use of the `bigtable-hbase` shaded jar can be seen in the `bigtable-hbase-beam` pom.xml.

-Hadoop is one of those environments.
+Hadoop is another one of those environments with complex convergence.
 Hadoop uses really old versions of netty, protobuf and guava.
-The simplest way to deal with that problem is to have a shaded jar.
+Hadoop environments also uses the standard `hbase-client`.
+The `bigtable-hbase-*-hadoop` uses the `bigtable-hbase-*-shaded`  and the `hbase-client` artifacts.

 ** NOTE TO DEVELOPERS:
 Shading can complicate dependency upgrades.
 If you upgrade something, and your testing find that